What Does Medicare Cover?

 - Durable medical equipment, such as wheelchairs or nebulizers

-Similar to Part A, there are certain items not covered by Medicare Part B. These include custodial care (help with dressing, bathing, eating, etc.) and most cases of dental, vision or hearing care.
+Similar to Part A, there are certain items not covered by Medicare Part B. These include custodial care (help with dressing, bathing, eating, etc.), long term care and most cases of dental, vision or hearing care.

 Medicare Part C Coverage